Summary of Qualifications

 + Denotes co-first authored publication

 Arkema, K., S.K.
 Cunningham, J.M.S.
 Delavaux, B. Guzman Celina, S. Klain, J.B.
 Lamb, L.K.
 Nelson, S. Scyphers, H. Stewart, and A. Sutton-Grier.
 2024.
 Beneficiaries, Equity,and Trade Offs in Estuarine and Coastal Ecosystem Services.
-In book: Reference Module in Earth Systems and Environmental Sciences.
+In: Treatise on Coastal and Estuarine Science (vol. 2).

 Howard, J., A. Sutton-Grier, L. Smart, S. Simpson, C. Lopes, J. Hamilton, J. Kleypass, J. McGowan, A. Pessarrodona, H. Alleway, and E. Landis.
 2023.
 Blue carbon pathways for climate mitigation: Known, emerging and unlikely.
 Marine Policy.